avery-blanchard/keylime-cloud-environments/keylime-ansible-aws/README.md

 4. Create a role to install keylime on the new instance

 ### Potential blockers
-1. Automating using the EC2 serial console to boot via the UEFI shell (required for boot)
+1. Automating the EC2 serial console to boot via the UEFI shell (required for boot)